 1: Lowpricenice Professional New Mini Set Stove

-With a folding handle that makes it easy to extinguish a flame, this stove also comes with increased air ventilation, thanks to the 4 holes contained in the black stand.
+With a folding handle that makes it easy to extinguish a flame, this alcohol stove also comes with increased air ventilation, thanks to the 4 holes contained in the black stand.

 Key features: holds 100ml of fuel, increased air ventilation, weighs 300 grams